-Although we have built our own fill/finish suite within the Boca Facility, we also intend to continue to utilize third parties to supplement our fill/finish process for final drug substance.
-In addition, our recently completed fill/finish suite has yet to be validated and approved by the FDA.
+Although we have received FDA approval for the fill/finish suite we built at the Boca Facility, we also intend to continue to utilize third parties to supplement our fill/finish process for final drug substance.
 Our anticipated reliance on a limited number of third-party manufacturers exposes us to the following risks:

-- we may be unable to identify contract fill/finishers on acceptable terms or at all because the number of potential service providers is limited and the FDA must inspect and qualify any contract manufacturers for current cGMP compliance as part of our marketing application; - a new fill/finisher would have to be educated in, or develop substantially equivalent processes for, the production of our products and product candidates; - the COVID-19 pandemic could adversely affect our contracted fill/finishers' operations, supply chain or workforce; - our contracted fill/finishers' resources and level of expertise with plasma-derived biologics may be limited, and therefore they may require a significant amount of support from us in order to implement and maintain the infrastructure and processes required to deliver our finished drug product; - our third-party fill/finishers might be unable to timely provide finished drug product in sufficient quantity to meet our commercial needs; - contract manufacturers may not be able to execute our inspection procedures and required tests appropriately; - contract manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations, and we do not have control over third-party providers' compliance with these regulations; - our third-party fill-finishers could breach or terminate their agreements with us; and - our contract fill/finishers may have unacceptable or inconsistent drug product quality success rates and yields, and we have no direct control over our contract fill/finishers' ability to maintain adequate quality control, quality assurance and qualified personnel.
+- we may be unable to identify contract fill/finishers on acceptable terms or at all because the number of potential service providers is limited and the FDA must inspect and qualify any contract manufacturers for current cGMP compliance as part of our marketing application; - a new fill/finisher would have to be educated in, or develop substantially equivalent processes for, the production of our products and product candidates; - the COVID-19 pandemic could adversely affect our contracted fill/finishers' operations, supply chain or workforce; - our contracted fill/finishers' resources and level of expertise with plasma-derived biologics may be limited, and therefore they may require a significant amount of support from us in order to implement and maintain the infrastructure and processes required to deliver our finished drug product; - our third-party fill/finishers might be unable to timely provide finished drug product in sufficient quantity to meet our commercial needs; - contract manufacturers may not be able to execute our inspection procedures and required tests appropriately; - contract manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations, and we do not have control over third-party providers' compliance with these regulations; - our third-party fill/finishers could breach or terminate their agreements with us; and - our contract fill/finishers may have unacceptable or inconsistent drug product quality success rates and yields, and we have no direct control over our contract fill/finishers' ability to maintain adequate quality control, quality assurance and qualified personnel.